Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Daar chittered without much humor.
 "You see why I love ‘ya humans so much.
 I’d need ‘ta bite a ‘Back in th’ balls ‘ta wake ‘em up after that kinda fight."

 "Jus’ call me the fuckin’ Energizer bunny."
 A shot of lime slime to the mouth, a disgusted grunt, and Firth lumbered into motion.
-Not *quite* as catlike as usual, admittedly…
+Not *quite* as catlike as usual, admittedly...

-Julian…well, obeyed orders.
+Julian... well, obeyed orders.
 He got on the horn, relayed everything.
 Brigadier Costello was on the other end, and assured him all would be taken care of.
 He and Righteous were attached as a personal detail to the Great Father.

 The nearest jump array was being used for CASEVAC.
 Even the Great Father could wait for the wounded, according to the Great Father himself.
 And it was only a few hundred meters to the next one.
 They walked it.